ScottKirvan/ScooterUtils/notes/USER_README.md

 </div>

  **Scooter Utilities** is an Unreal Engine editor plugin which contains miscellaneous artist/developer utilities, allowing you to quickly navigate to disk files, restart/reload your projects, and to help keep some settings persistent between restarts in the editor.

-Think of **Scooter Utilities** as a Swiss Army Knife of tools that includes things that make the Unreal editor a bit quicker to use, especially if you're creating and maintaining several projects.
-If you've got something you're repeatedly turning off or resetting every time you open your projects, that might be a good candidate for an addition to **Scooter Utilities**, so feel free to [make a suggestion](https://github.com/ScottKirvan/ScooterUtils/issues/new?labels=enhancement&title=%5BFEATURE+REQUEST%5D).

 ## Table of Contents